ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 tree zika
 ```

-### Look at OpenKnowledgeMaps

-A good way to get a basic understandic of the topics under a certain research field and the relations between publications and topics can be found at our befriended project OpenKnowledgeMaps.

-Let's have a look on the knowledge map for the term [zika](https://openknowledgemaps.org/vis.php?id=fab526364913443cf7f56be49270938f&query=zika&service=pubmed).

 ### Analyse the data with Jupyter Notebook

 The analysis of the extracted data is done with Python in a [Jupyter Notebook](http://jupyter.org/).
 There are several methods applied.
 Some of them are descriptive and show the wanted outcome, but some are explorativ, and conclusions must be done by a domain expert by exploring the data and its presentation by her/himselves.
 The following analysis is done: